There is a shocking figure out there that most of us are used to hearing by now, and it goes like this:

 This type of activity builds team spirit and encourages colleagues to build friendships as well as a professional relationship.
 These friendships can be invaluable when it comes to someone’s time of need.

 You can arrange events or activities as little or as often as you like, but ideally twice a year or more to get at least some of the benefits mentioned here.

 2. Pick someone to be a Mental Health Champion

 Your Mental Health Champion would be someone who was given training on how to identify and support colleagues with mental health issues.
 Their training should be kept fully up-to-date with a refresher course delivered annually.
 They should also be able to refer colleagues to a mental health team within the local area for assessment when they think urgent intervention is required.

-This person could be trained to counsel in large organisations or they could have contacts, such as local counsellors, therapists and other appropriate services.
+This person could be trained to counsel in large organisations or they could have contacts, such as local counselors, therapists, and other appropriate services.

 Your Mental Health Champion should have the time to liaise with medical professionals and take advice regarding supporting a person at work, all with the patient’s consent of course.
 This interaction could mean decisions are made to reduce someone’s hours whilst they titrate onto a new medication, or by allowing someone time off to attend appointments for example.

 They should have access to information on who to contact in emergencies for someone who is critically ill.